polkadot-assurance-legion/pal-docs/how_to_apply.md

         ```

        Exclude any tests and mock from the scope

-2. Check if you are eligible for an audit under PAL
+2. Make sure you cover the [PAL eligibility criteria](/applications_criteria.md#eligibility-criteria)
-3. Request an offer from a PAL-approved auditor
+3. Request an offer from a [PAL-approved auditor](/auditors.md)
+     - You can reach out using the email provided by the auditor
+     - Don't forget to mention that you are applying under PAL
-4. Apply for funding with PAL
+4. Fill out the PAL Application Form to apply for funding
 5. Once approved, initiate your audit
+     - Handle all contractual obligations with the auditor
-     - You need to advance the full payment to the auditor
+     - Handle the payment to the auditor in the requested currency
      - Keep in touch with the auditor to answer any questions
      - Respond to audit findings and prepare fixes
-6. Apply for partial reimbursement under PAL
+6. Request the partial reimbursement under PAL
      - 80% of the total audit costs, up to 18,000 DOT
      - Paid out in DOT based on the 2-weekly average price
+     - To be requested under the appropriate child bounty, the PAL curators will guide you
+     - The request can be made at any time once the application in step 4 has been approved